 In examining the suitability of our case study (i.e., Asia-Pacific region), this section presents several demonstrations.
 To begin with, Figure no. 2 exemplifies the linear association between the digital divide and financial development in the Asia-Pacific region from 2014 to 2021; accordingly, initial findings validate a positive correlation between these variables.
 Notably, some countries with a high level of digital divide (i.e., Singapore, Australia, and New Zealand) remain at an intermediate level of financial development, relatively lower than that of China and Japan.
-This phenomenon can be attributed to these nations' proclivity for prioritizing the quality of financial services (digital divides) over the sheer quantity of services (digital divide).
-In contrast, Laos demonstrates a rapid increase in financial growth, mainly emanating from China (Stuart-Fox, 2009).
+This phenomenon can be attributed to these nations' proclivity for prioritizing the quality of financial services (digital dividends) over the sheer quantity of services (digital divide).
+In contrast, Laos demonstrates a rapid increase in financial services while experiencing limited digitalization, primarily due to international financial growth, mainly emanating from China (Stuart-Fox, 2009).
 This underscores the imperative need for controlling external factors once again.